elmalto/grunt-azure-cdn-deploy/README.md

 {
   serviceOptions: [], // custom arguments to azure.createBlobService
   containerName: null, // container name, required
-  destinationFolderPath: '' // path to put the files to.
-Default is root directory of container };
+  destinationFolderPath: '', // path to put the files to.
+Default is root directory of container
+  numberOfFoldersToStripFromSourcePath: 0 // because files are passed to the task with path relative to GruntFile we may not want to have the full path in CDN
+};
 ```